4.1. LwM2M Client Logic

 • The client always starts in the Initial state.

-• Validates the presence of LwM2M Security and Server object instances.
+• Validates the presence of LwM2M Security and Server Object instances.

 • Opens a connection to the LwM2M Bootstrap Server.